Tulane University academic staff members designed the pre-college experience to immerse students in the fields of humanities, STEM, and the arts.

 Tulane Pre-College offers a selection of courses each summer for motivated middle and high school students who wish to pursue their academic interests while strengthening their college applications.
 The aim of Tulane University Pre-College is to develop students both inside and outside of the classroom in a safe and supportive environment.
 Students who have participated in Tulane Pre-College return to school with a much better sense of what they need to do in preparation for college.

-Tulane Pre-College gives high school students the opportunity to take college credit courses taught by Tulane faculty.
-Classes for college credit are selective and geared toward rising 11th through 12th grade students interested in a challenging academic experience.
-Rising sophomores who demonstrate academic maturity are also encouraged to apply.
-Pre-College students typically earn three hours of general education credits and an official Tulane transcript.
+Tulane Pre-College gives high school students the opportunity to take college credit courses taught by Tulane Pre-College instructors.
+Courses for college credit are selective and geared toward rising 11th through 12th grade students interested in a challenging academic experience.
+Pre-college students typically earn three hours of general education credits and an official Tulane transcript.

-Courses in science, engineering, architecture, and humanities are offered each summer and have a workload similar to that of a Tulane freshman course.
-During the session, students can participate in co-curricular activities like lunch-and-learns with guest speakers and tour many of our libraries, labs, studios, and facilities, including the Tulane Makerspace.
+Courses in science, engineering, and architecture are offered each summer and have a workload similar to that of a Tulane freshman course.
+During the session, students can participate in co-curricular activities like lectures by guest speakers and infso sessions our libraries, labs, studios, and facilities, including the Tulane Makerspace.

 Pre-college enrichment classes can be particularly beneficial for young students who are eager to expand their academic horizons.
-This program allows rising 6th through 12th grade students the experience of living and studying on a college campus while exploring academic subjects without the pressure of exams and grades.
+This program allows rising 6th through 12th grade students to explore academic subjects without the pressure of exams and grades.

 The courses for high school students facilitate their transition from high school to college by exposing them to a higher level of learning.
 High school STEM enrichment courses allow students to enhance skills in specific STEM fields including neuroscience, sports medicine, biometrics, and coastal preservation.
 Pre-college humanities courses help students gain in-demand skills in creative problem solving, communication, and research.